nextflow-io/nextflow/docs/channel.rst

     expl3 = Channel.just( [1,2,3,4,5] )

-The first example creates am 'empty' variable.
-The second, creates a channel and bind a string to it.
-Finally, the last one creates a channel and bind a list object to it.
+The first line in the example creates an 'empty' variable.
+The second line creates a channel and binds a string to it.
+Finally the last one creates a channel and binds a list object to it that will be emitted as a sole emission.

 .. _channel-path: